What Is Receivership And What Does It Mean For My Company?January 25, 2021

 Administrative receivership is different from administration.

 Administration is a process whereby an insolvency practitioner attempts to rescue a struggling company.
+Read more about what happens when a company goes into administration.

 During this process creditors are not allowed to take legal action against the company, giving the directors valuable breathing space as they attempt to form a plan of action.